Mapsui/Mapsui/README.md

 - Supported platforms: WPF, UWP, Android, iOS
 - The Mapsui core assembly is PCL Profile 111 for v1 and .NET Standard 1.3 for v2
+- The Mapsui 2.0 beta is .NET Core 2.0
 - Designed to be fast and responsive
 - Started as a fork of SharpMap

-## News
-- 2018 April 21: Moved the repository from pauldendulk/Mapsui to Mapsui/Mapsui.

 ## Quickstart
 Quickly get a sample running in [WPF](http://mapsui.github.io/Mapsui/documentation/getting-started-wpf.html) or [Android](http://mapsui.github.io/Mapsui/documentation/getting-started-android.html).

 ## Documentation
-There documentation can be found [here](http://mapsui.github.io/Mapsui).
+The documentation can be found [here](http://mapsui.github.io/Mapsui).
 Let us know what kind of information you are missing.

 ## Samples
 The best way to get going with Mapsui is by using the Samples.
 If you clone the project there is a Samples folder with a Mapsui.Samples.Wpf project with the list of samples.
 The accompanying code can be found [here](https://github.com/Mapsui/Mapsui/tree/master/Samples/Mapsui.Samples.Common/Maps).